11 Proven Ways to Motivate Employees

 People need positive reinforcement, especially in the workplace.
 Giving positive feedback to employees shows that you notice and appreciate their hard work and contribution.

-Positive feedback and encouragement work wonders because words do matter when it comes to motivating someone.
+Positive feedback and encouragement work wonders because words do matter when it comes to motivating someone, and you may find that this is one of the best motivation strategies for a team member.

 Finishing work and achieving the goal gives a feeling of satisfaction.
 Being recognized for it provides a feeling of motivation.
 This recognition should be frequent, meaningful, and, if comfortable for everyone involved, public.